mollnn/nuRay/readme.md

 ## Usage

-Now we only provide Command or GUI interaction mode.
+This section is about how to use nuRay to synthesize image, providing scene file and some basic parameters.
+Now we provide Command or GUI interaction mode.
 API is coming soon.

+Example scenes are provided in the directory `scenes`.
+Due to size issue, we only provided simple ones.
+You can turn to archives like https://casual-effects.com/data/ or http://www.3drender.com/challenges for more exciting scenes.

 ### CLI